-What Can a Handyman Do in Jacksonville Beach, Florida?
+What Can a Handyman Do Without a License in Jacksonville Beach, Florida?

 In Jacksonville Beach (Duval County), a “handyman” can do small, non-structural repair/maintenance work without a Florida contractor license as long as the job stays under Florida’s minor-repair threshold and does not involve regulated trades (electrical/plumbing/HVAC) or require a building permit.
 For construction/repair work at or above the state threshold, or work that affects structure, roofing, mechanical systems, or requires permits, you generally must hold a Florida-certified contractor license or work under a properly licensed contractor and pull permits through the local building department.